 Joe Kiani, Founder, Patient Safety Movement Foundation, Founder and CEO, Masimo

-Joe Kiani’s desire to develop medical technology that improves patient care and decreases medical errors led him to co-invent what is known as modern pulse oximetry.
-Joe Kiani founded Masimo, a global medical technology company that develops and produces a wide array of industry-leading monitoring technologies, including innovative measurements, sensors, and patient monitors.
-He and his team hold over 600 patents and have introduced many firsts in noninvasive monitoring, hospital automation, connectivity, and telehealth.
-Joe Kiani is also the founder of the Patient Safety Movement Foundation, a nonprofit that works towards eliminating deaths from preventable medical errors around the world.
-In 2021, President Joe Biden appointed Kiani to the President’s Council of Advisors on Science and Technology.
+Joe Kiani is a committed patient safety advocate.
+His desire to improve patient care and decrease medical errors with innovative medical technology led him to co-invent Masimo Signal Extraction Technology® (SET®).
+Masimo SET® is known today as modern pulse oximetry.
+Around the world, clinicians rely on Masimo SET® pulse oximetry to monitor more than 200 million patients each year1.
+Joe Kiani founded Masimo, a medical technology company that is recognized worldwide as an industry-leading developer and producer of monitoring technologies, in 1989.
+Masimo’s wide array of technology innovations include measurements, sensors, and patient monitors.
+Holding over 600 patents, Kiani and his team have introduced numerous innovations in noninvasive monitoring, hospital automation, connectivity, and remote healthcare.
+Joe Kiani also founded the Patient Safety Movement Foundation, a nonprofit that works to eliminate patient harm and deaths from preventable medical errors worldwide.
+In 2021, President Joe Biden appointed Kiani to serve on the President’s Council of Advisors on Science and Technology.

 Dr. Robert Valdez, Director, Agency for Healthcare Research and Quality (AHRQ)